-These days, however, schools are starting to crack down on violent, disgusting and criminal behaviour (which is, you know, pretty fair) and a few have even changed the name to euphemisms such as “Celebration Day” or “Dress Up Day” (lol).
+These days, however, schools are starting to crack down on violent, disgusting and criminal behaviour (which is, you know, pretty fair) and a few have even changed the name to euphemisms such as ‘Celebration Day’ or ‘Dress Up Day’ (ha).
 Nevertheless, our spirit cannot be dampened.
 The show must go on in a fun and non-violent way, as the old saying clearly goes.

 2. Ride bicycles

-Get your grade to meet in a secret location the morning of muckup day and ride to school.
-Pick a dress code, pick a theme.
+Get your grade to meet in a secret location the morning of muck up day and ride to school.
+Pick a dress code or a theme- it works best when everyone is looking pretty similar (like the Santa bike ride).
 Imagine 100 hooting seniors rocking up to school?
-Don’t forget ya helmets cause while you may not be kicked outta school for it, you might get a fine from the coppas.
+Don’t forget your helmets cause while you may not be kicked outta school for it, you might get a fine from the coppas.

 Graffiti is wrong and illegal and everything else.
 But chalk will wash away.
-Let the quads be your canvas.
+Let the quad be your canvas.

 This is the funniest thing I’ve ever heard of in my life.
 Get that one guy from band to learn the iconic riff from the classic George Michael song (he probably already knows it, if we’re being honest) and then send him on his merry way.